Outside Berne’s Stade de Suisse stands a reconstructed version of the famous Longines clock that timed matches here when this was the Wankdorfstadion.

 A direct train service runs regularly from Zürich Airport (1hr 25min) and from Basel main station (1hr) to Berne station, a shortish stroll to the city centre.
 The Stade de Suisse is over the river north-east of town.

 Buses and trams form Berne’s transport network.
 A single ticket is SF2.60, SF13 for six journeys or a day pass.
-Public transport is free for match-ticket holders for three hours before kick-off and two hours afterwards.
+Those staying in certain hotels also receive a Bern Ticket allowing free public transport for the length of their stay.

 The nearest hotel to the Stade de Suisse is the four-star, business-friendly Hotel Novotel Bern Expo, by the terminus of the No.9 tram.
 The more budget-friendly Ibis Budget Bern Expo, formerly the Etap, is alongside.

 Also in the vicinity, the Hotel Jardin is a traditional, mid-range lodging with its own restaurant.

 In the Old Town, equally traditional hotels include the historic Hotel Bern, now a Best Western four-star, the long-established Goldener Schlüssel and the more affordable Metropole.
 On Bundesplatz, the Hotel Bären dates back to 1850, its 69 rooms recently renovated.